IgnisDa/ryot/README.md

 ```

 **NOTE**: The `WEB_INSECURE_COOKIE` is only required if you are not running HTTPs.

+In addition to the `latest` tag, we also publish an `unstable` tag from the latest
+pre-release (or release, whichever is newer).

 ### 📦 Option 2: Quick-run a release